Home » All About Hayek

 All About Hayek

 In the 1980s The Collected Works of F.A.
 Hayek series was begun, with the philosopher W.W.
 Bartley III serving as the General Editor.
-The series was to contai about twenty volumes and would collect together all of Hayek’s most significant published writings, as well as a selection of unpublished work.
 The first book to appear in the series was Hayek’s last one, The Fatal Conceit (1988).
-Bartley died unexpectedly in 1990, and his death, as might be expected, slowed the progress of the project.
+Bartley died unexpectedly in 1990, and his death slowed the progress of the project.
 Ultimately Stephen Kresge became the second General Editor, and through the 1990s six more volumes appeared.
 In 2002 Kresge retired, and I became the new General Editor.
+The 19th and final volume of the series was published in 2022.
 For more on the Collected Works series, go here.

 The Hayek Archives at the Hoover Institution